This article will help you:

 - Reports marked consider have potentially adverse information that should be reviewed: for example, a criminal offense.

 When you receive a copy of the report, review it closely, considering the guidance provided by HUD (nature and severity, age of the offense, relevance to tenancy).
 If you don’t find information that would cause you to take any negative action, then you can proceed with the lease or renewal.
-If you do find information that may cause you to decline the applicant or change the terms, then you’ll need to complete what’s called an “adverse action” process.
+If you do find information that may cause you to decline the candidate or change the terms, then you’ll need to complete what’s called an “adverse action” process.

 Here’s what clear or consider reports look like on a tenant screening report: